 Microsoft has developed accessibility solutions that are practical and intelligent in both Windows 10 and Office 365.
 These include closed captioning, live call transcription, and narrator-to-read text.
 They even provide built-in software tools that allow employees to check that their work and emails are accessible to co-workers.
 Learn more about their work in this video.

-5. Train on disability inclusion
+5. Train for inclusion

 If hiring managers aren’t prepared to interview disabled candidates, it may skew the entire process.
 The fear of saying the wrong thing could cause the interviewer to remain silent instead of asking relevant questions.
 They may spend the interview wondering if the candidate can do the job with their disability.
 Yet, the candidate has most likely already overcome the challenges causing the hiring manager concern.